mokeyjay/Pixiv-daily-ranking-widget/doc/docker.en.md

 ## Jobs
 ### Trigger updates proactively
 > In general, ranking data is detected for updates every half hour without being actively triggered
+> When you deploy for the first time, you can trigger an update manually or wait for half an hour to update automatically

 ```shell
 docker exec pixiv php index.php -j=refresh